omercankoc/UserDefaults/README.md

-# UserDefaults

-## Shared Preferences
+## UserDefaults

 If you have a relatively small collection of key-values that you'd like to save, you should use the UserDefaults.
 A UserDefaults object points to a file containing key-value pairs and provides simple methods to read and write them.
 Each UserDefaults file is managed by the framework and can be private or shared.

-Bring the recorded data when the application starts.
+Bring the recorded data when the application starts:
 ```swift
 let storedName = UserDefaults.standard.object(forKey: "name")
 let storedSurname = UserDefaults.standard.object(forKey: "surname")